Yeongseung/Yeongseung.github.io/content/posts/Mastering_CartPole/post.md

 However, I am concerned that further manual adjustment of the buffer might lead to excessive 'hand-crafting.'
 Well, I believe this is a good time to wrap up, and here are the takeaways.

 # Summary
-1. Achieving the maximum reward of 500 is relatively easy, and even SARSA or a naïve DQN can reach this level.
+1. Achieving the maximum reward of 500 is relatively easy, and even SARSA or a naive DQN can reach this level.
 2. Experience Replay is highly effective for stabilizing training; however, without Double DQN (i.e., separating the online and target networks), it causes Q-values to grow uncontrollably.
 3. Double DQN appears to be essential when using Experience Replay, since standard Q-learning tends to overestimate Q-values beyond their theoretically correct range.
 4. Maintaining an additional failure buffer that stores only terminal transitions (state–action pairs yielding reward 0) proved effective for long-term stability, since CartPole's reward signal is extremely sparse and failures provide the most informative learning signal.